codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 The central component of the Codefresh Platform are pipelines.
 Pipelines are workflows that contain individual steps.
 Each step is responsible for a specific action in the process.
-Pipelines can be used to
+Pipelines can be used to:

 * compile and package code
 * build Docker images